donbonifacio/blog/content/post/result-based-apis.md

 end
 ```

-By using results we can express both the success as the failure using the same
+By using results we can express both the success and the failure using the same
 object.
 But how is this different from using exceptions?
 By using this process,
 exceptions become really _exceptional_ events.
 Everything that we properly handle
 and the bad things we detect, we return as error results.
 I believe this makes the code